Is Running 3 Miles A Day Good Enough?

 Is Running 3 Miles A Day Good?

-If you are starting from the bottom up and have not been running, setting yourself a goal to run 3 miles a day is likely going to be difficult to achieve.
-However, if you have a running and cardiovascular base, it is certainly doable.
+Setting yourself a goal to run 3 miles a day may be a difficult challenge.
+However, if you have a solid running form, fitness level, and cardiovascular base, it shouldn’t be difficult.

 How Will 3 Miles A Day Transform You

-Consistent cardiovascular activity is excellent for our heart health.
+As I mentioned before, consistent cardiovascular activity is excellent for our heart health.
 If you’re looking to help keep your heart happy, this is another reason to commit to 30-60 minutes of cardio activity a day.
-Running 3 miles is a great way to meet that goal!

-If you are looking to burn calories and have weight loss, running daily may help you achieve this goal.
+If you are looking to focus on weight loss by burning calories and improve your body composition, running daily will certainly help.
 In addition, you will find your body toning from this daily commitment.

 This time you set aside will remind you on the hardest of days that you can push through and do hard things: both physically and mentally.